Deferred Entry Applications 2021 Entry

 If you decide you wish to defer your entry mid-way through the application cycle, we may still be able to accommodate your gap-year plans.
 You will need to put your request in writing (either via email or post) to the Medical Admissions Team, explaining your reasons for requesting deferment.
 In the majority of cases we can amend your year of entry accordingly.

 Applicants must be 18 years old by the first day of the second term.
-Applicants who will not have reached their 18th birthday by January of their first academic year are welcome to apply but will be required to defer their entry.
+Applicants who will not have reached their 18th birthday by the first day of the second term of their first year are welcome to apply but will be required to defer their entry.
+For 2020 entry, the first day of the second term is Monday 18th January 2021.
 There is no upper age limit.